mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

       ``` python
       import os, time                          # Import ‘os’ and ‘time’ modules
-      import numpy as np                       # Import numpy modlue and changing its name to _np_ for less wrting
+      import numpy as np                       # Import numpy module and changing its name to _np_ for less writing
       from yaml.loader import SafeLoader       # Import a function called "Safeloader" from module "yaml"
       ```